serverless/serverless-azure-functions/README.md

 ### Logging Verbosity

-You can set the logging verbosity with the `--verbose` flag (`-v` for short).
+You can set the logging verbosity with the `--verbose` flag.
 If the `--verbose` flag is set with no value, logging will be as verbose as possible (debug mode).
 You can also provide a value with the flag to set the verbosity to a specific level:

-- `-v error` - Only error messages printed
+- `--verbose error` - Only error messages printed
-- `-v warn` - Only error and warning messages printed
+- `--verbose warn` - Only error and warning messages printed
-- `-v info` - Only error, warning and info messages printed
+- `--verbose info` - Only error, warning and info messages printed
-- `-v debug` - All messages printed
+- `--verbose debug` - All messages printed

 ### Contributing